Siphon880gh/web-designer-chrome-extension/README.md

 :page_facing_up: Description:
 ---
 By Weng Fei Fung.

-Swap in curated bootstrap and tailwind subtemplates using the Inspect Element.
-A special sidebar appears as part of DevTools' elements panel.
+Create a website or modify the website you're on by inserting curated Codepen Bootstrap 5 and Tailwind 2 blocks in the comfort of Chrome's Inspect Element.
+A special sidebar appears as part of DevTools' Elements panel.

-**STATUS: Not done yet.
-Please come back in a few days**
+Because no additional CSS is required, you can simply copy the HTML of the website you designed.

+For now, you can rearrange the blocks by drag and dropping elements in the Elements panel.